Jaylen Watson: 2024

-He entered training camp as a possible candidate to be the No. 2 starting cornerback following the departure of L'Jarius Sneed.
+Watson entered training camp as a possible candidate to be the No. 2 starting cornerback following the departure of L'Jarius Sneed.
 Defensive coordinator Steve Spagnuolo held a competition between Watson, Joshua Williams, and Nazeeh Johnson.
 Head coach Andy Reid named Watson a starting cornerback to begin the season and paired him with No. 1 starting cornerback Trent McDuffie.

 On September 5, 2024, Watson started in the Kansas City Chiefs' home-opener against the Baltimore Ravens and set a career-high with 11 combined tackles (seven solo) and made one pass deflection during their 27–20 victory.
 In Week 3, he made four combined tackles (two solo), a pass deflection, and during the second quarter quarterback Kirk Cousins threw a pass to Kyle Pitts that was intercepted by safety Chamarri Conner who lateraled it to Watson for another 12–yards as they had a 22–17 victory at the Atlanta Falcons.
-On October 20, 2024, Watson had three combined tackles (two solo) before exiting in the third quarter of a 28–18 victory at the San Francisco 49ers after suffering a leg injury.
-On October 22, 2024, the Chiefs officially placed him on injured reserve after it was revealed that he had a broken fibula and tibia and would undergo surgery and remain inactive for the 11 remaining games (Weeks 8–18).
+On October 20, Watson had three combined tackles (two solo) before exiting in the third quarter of a 28–18 victory at the San Francisco 49ers after suffering a leg injury.
+On October 22, the Chiefs officially placed him on injured reserve after it was revealed that he had a broken fibula and tibia and would undergo surgery and remain inactive for the 11 remaining games (Weeks 8–18).
 He finished the season with 32 combined tackles (21 solo) and six pass deflections in six games and six starts.
 He received an overall grade of 72.6 from Pro Football Focus, which ranked 41st among 222 qualifying cornerbacks in 2024.

 The Kansas City Chiefs finished the 2024 NFL season with a 15–2 record and clinched a first-round bye after finishing first in the AFC West.
 On January 17, 2025, the Chiefs activated Watson from injured reserve and added him back to their active roster for the playoffs.
-On January 26, 2025, he made three combined tackles (two solo) as the Chiefs defeated the Buffalo Bills 32–29 in the AFC Championship Game.
-On February 9, 2025, Watson started in Super Bowl LIX, but was limited to one solo tackle as the Chiefs lost 22–40 against the Philadelphia Eagles.
+On January 26, he made three combined tackles (two solo) as the Chiefs defeated the Buffalo Bills 32–29 in the AFC Championship Game.
+On February 9, Watson started in Super Bowl LIX, but was limited to one solo tackle as the Chiefs lost 22–40 against the Philadelphia Eagles.

+2025

+Watson started all 15 games he appeared in during the 2025 season, setting new single season highs in total tackles (64: 42 combined, 22 solo) and interceptions (two), and matching highs in pass deflections (six) and sacks (two).
+On December 24, 2025, Watson was placed on season-ending injured reserve due to a groin injury and missed the Chiefs' final two regular season games.

+Los Angeles Rams

+2026

+On March 11, 2026, Watson signed a three-year, $51 million contract with the Los Angeles Rams.